Funding opportunity

 How to apply

-The lead applicant is responsible for completing the application process on the Funding Service, but we expect all team members and project partners to contribute to the application.
+The fellow is responsible for completing the application process on the Funding Service, but we expect all team members and project partners to contribute to the application.

 Only the lead research organisation can submit an application to UKRI.